raparri01/MC-html-to-excel/README.md

 # MC-html-to-excel
-Takes html from Manhattan College's class lookup and converts into an excel spreadsheet.
+Python function to convert html from Manhattan College's class lookup and converts into an excel spreadsheet.